-Sixty-one percent of all 2013-14 full-time transfers from NPC to in-state, public universities earned a bachelor's degree within four years.
-This rate has remained relatively steady in recent years and indicates that most full-time transfers are graduating from the state's public universities in a timely manner.
+Forty-nine percent of all 2014-15 full-time transfers from NPC to in-state, public universities earned a bachelor's degree within four years.
+This rate has slightly declined in recent years, although most full-time transfers are graduating from the state's public universities in a timely manner.